 That's why "act with integrity" is a core value for our company.
-It might sound simple, but it's an approach that really covers the spirit of honesty and trust for each individual and throughout the organization as a whole.
+It might sound simple, but it's an approach that really covers the spirit of honesty and trust for each individual and throughout the workplace as a whole.

-The expectation of honesty means you have to be clear and open with everyone.
+The expectation of honesty at work means you have to be clear and open with everyone.
 When you are, it demonstrates trust and creates an environment of transparency — another vital element in all great organizations.

-We believe in the value of openness in the workplace and we want everyone to feel trusted, especially by our leadership.
+We believe in the value of openness and honesty in the workplace and we want everyone to feel trusted, especially by our leadership.
 When you have an environment where everyone feels trusted, it strengthens the whole organization.

 It's a tough and competitive job market right now.
 Understandably, some applicants might be more concerned with landing the job than with being transparent about what they're looking for and how well they fit the role.
 However, misleading or withholding information hurts everyone involved in the hiring process.
 Hiring the wrong person for the job is a costly mistake, yet it's one that up to 95% of companies admit to making.